-On Martin’s very rare free time- as he is nick named a work-enthusiast, Martin likes to physically exhaust himself.
-Triathlons of any distance are his passion, he has been racing in sprints since the early 1990’s and entered his first ironman distance event at the tender age of 59, with a starting point with cycling in 1967 at the National Schoolboy cyclo-cross Championship in London England, he added running as a hobby in the early 1980’s and started a streak of 40+ marathons in the 1990’s, and added triathlons before the end of that decade.
+On Martin’s very rare free time- he is not a work-aholic but a work-enthusiast.
+Martin likes to physically exhaust himself.
+Triathlons of any distance are his passion.
+He has been racing in sprints since the early 1990’s and entered his first ironman distance event at the tender age of 59, with a starting point with cycling in 1967 at the National Schoolboy cyclo-cross Championship in London England.
+He added running as a hobby in the early 1980’s and started a streak of 40+ marathons in the 1990’s and added triathlons before the end of that decade.
 He now gets out of bed at 5:40 am three mornings a week to join his swim training group, although he still hasn’t figured out why swimmers get up so darned early.
-We won’t give Martin’s age, but let’s just mention that he ran the Boston marathon at the age of 52, and that was a good few years ago.
+We won’t give Martin’s age, but let’s just mention that he ran the Boston marathon at the age of 52, and that was more than a decade ago.
 So, his will, drive, and sheer passion must be what keeps him going.
-Interestingly enough, Martin did not even like to run as a child or teenager.
-He didn’t begin running until 1983.
+Interestingly enough, Martin did not even like to run as a teenager.
+He didn’t begin running until 1983 after he got married.

-Martin has passed many of his traits to his 3 children- they too are athletes, and work enthusiasts.
-Tammy his eldest, is a college graduate with a degree in Human Biology and Neuro Science and is now the first ever Dr. Wildgoose in the family.
+Martin has passed many of his traits to his 3 children- they too are athletes and work enthusiasts.
+Tammy his eldest, is a college graduate from UC San Diego with a degree in Human Biology and Neuro Science and is now the first ever Dr. Wildgoose in the family.
 She has a great passion for athletics and particularly Cross-Fit, having been invited to compete internationally in Sweden and Brazil this year.
-Timmy, also a college graduate, has a degree in Philosophy and is coined the “world” traveler of the family, having spent his last university summer back packing around Europe and North Africa, he now loves to go to exotic places like India, Ecuador Guatemala, Thailand, Australia, China, and Nepal and is the families Yoga expert.
+Timmy, also a college graduate, has a degree in Philosophy from Long Beach State and is coined the “world traveler" of the family, having spent his last university summer back packing around Europe and North Africa.
+He now loves to go to exotic places like India, Ecuador Guatemala, Thailand, Australia, China, and Nepal and is the families Yoga expert.
 Timothy earned an Emmy for Sports Documentary last year for a pre-Superbowl short film he shot.
-Tommy, the youngest, has recently graduated from college in Northern California followed his mother’s side of the family into the medical field and is now working as a paramedic with the Cosumnes Fire Department in the Sacramento City area, and lives in Elk Grove.
+Tommy, the youngest, graduated from college in Northern California followed his mother’s side of the family into the medical field and is now working as a paramedic with the Cosumnes Fire Department in the Sacramento City area, and lives in Elk Grove.
 His grandfather was a fire department captain on the L A City fire department and his uncle is a retired L A City fire department paramedic, so the acorn has not fallen very far from is oak tree!